cakwok/Hong-Kong-Covid19-Trend-and-Track-inflected-flight/README.md

 https://hkcbc.pythonanywhere.com/

 A daily python tool I use every day to track the latest trend of covid 19 situation in Hong Kong.
-It serves couple purposes and in the path of roadmap features.
+Why wait until news media update and in their own format?

 Features
 ------------